Diane’s Secret Cookie Recipe Revealed

 Our family has a great affinity for desserts.
 (Once I caught my husband on his hands and knees eating a dessert out of the refrigerator after “he thought” everyone was in bed.)
-This has given me lots of baking experience.
+His enthusiasm help me develop a secret cookie recipe and given me lots of baking experience.

-With a demanding audience I developed a very successful new cookie.
+With my family’s demanding audience I developed a very successful new cookie.
 So, what’s the big secret?
 It has so many different flavors and textures; I am constantly asked “what’s in these?”
 I’ve never told.
 So, before revealing the recipe, here’s the story behind my “Secret” cookies.

 One day on my way to school (feeling sad and slightly teary eyed) a neighbor boy was leaving his home saying goodbye to his Mom.
 He said, “Bye Mom . . .
 Don’t forget to have those chocolate chip cookies ready when I get home.”
 I remember declaring out loud; “When I grow up, I’m going to stay home and make cookies for my kids.”